BayCitizen/django-embedly/README.rst

 BayCitizen / django-embedly
 ===========================

-This packages provides a template filter to parse embed URLs and call the embedly API to generate embed HTML.
-It uses django's caching backend to cache the response and it saves the same data in a database for embedly doomsday scenarios.
+This package provides a template filter to parse embed URLs and call the embedly API to generate embed HTML.
+It uses django's caching backend to cache the response and it saves the same data in a database for embedly doomsday scenario.

 Installation
 ------------

-Add to INSTALLED_APPS in settings.py.
+Add 'embeds' to INSTALLED_APPS in settings.py.

 Run syncdb.

 Usage